yoooooola/GraphPartitioning-GA/README.md

 > ## a.
 Justification of why you have chosen your topic.
 > Graph partioning is a one of the NP-hard combinatorial optimization problems.
 We can find many papers applying genetic algorithm to the graph partiioning problem.
-> Among those papers, I try to apply the method from the journal paper "Performance of a Genetic Algorithm for the Graph Partitioning Problem (2003)" written by K. Kohmoto et al. The method suggested in the paper can be applied to our term project with two reasons below.
+> Among those papers, I decided to apply the method from the journal paper "Performance of a Genetic Algorithm for the Graph Partitioning Problem (2003)" written by K. Kohmoto et al. The method suggested in the paper can be applied to our term project with two reasons below.
 >
->
 > 1. The paper provides the description of the genetic algorithm and essential functions (mutation operator, crossover operator and else) for the graph partitioning.
 >
 > 2. The paper contains the experiment, which can be conducted by beginner of graph partitioning problem, compared to other recent papers.
 >
 > Moreover, I'm currently working on the topic related to graph, so this topic will be helpful to apply GA to my research someday.
->
-> Therefore, I choose this topic and the paper as the reference.
+Therefore, I choose this topic and the paper as the reference.
 >
 > (Paper link: https://www.sciencedirect.com/science/article/pii/S0895717703901348)
 >